Measureit/Measureit.github.io/docs/_posts/2021-06-07-github_action_for_dotnet.md

 </Project>
 ```

-- **Test** - execute dotnet test command with version number read from git tag.
+- **Test** - execute dotnet test command with version number retrieved from git tag.
 There is **--no-build** flag to avoid redundant build.

 {% include code-header.html %}
 ```bash